 Flowers were blooming.
 Not many along the trail, but the few that were there really added some nice color to an often times barren terrain.

-Permits required past this point.
 We only had a day permit, so we had to complete the full 22 miles in a 24 hour period.
-This was a pretty ambitious goal considering our normal slow hiking speed.
+This was a pretty ambitious goal considering our normally slow hiking speed.

 Mirror Lake, 10,640 feet.